 Trillions of dollars will pass to the children of the world’s richest families in the coming decades in what is being dubbed as The Great Wealth Transfer, heralding an era of change for the wealth management industry.
-But what will this change mean for advisers from across the private wealth sector?
-We recently hosted a roundtable and gathered a group of senior trust, law, family office and wealth management professionals to find out.
-Richard Prosser, Group Director reflects on the findings...
+But what will this change mean for succession planning advisers from across the private wealth sector?

 The Great Wealth Transfer